The importance of gender and socio-economic disadvantage for the mental health of people living with disability

 - Develop our understanding of:

-- how the social and economic circumstances of adult women and men living with disabilities influences their mental health
+how the social and economic circumstances of Australians living with disabilities influences their mental health

 The twenty percent of Australians reporting a disability are more likely to live in disadvantaged circumstances such as inadequate housing; being unemployed; and lower levels of education all of which may contribute to poor mental health.
 Yet there has not been research on the mental health of people with disabilities.
 This means that disability services and advocacy groups, which deal daily with the lived experiences of disadvantage and poor mental health for people with disabilities, do not have evidence to support policy and service sector reform.